 But there is so very much more to the story.
 The customary response from vets, and certainly the pet food industry, about the possibility for raw diets to be dangerously unbalanced is a red herring.
 It distracts from the fundamental issue of advocating a balanced diet that is true to the carnivorous heritage of small cats.
 If the goal is to give a cat the best diet possible, then vague admonishments about the potential for homemade diets to be unbalanced are not enough.

 If your vet is hassling you about feeding raw?
-Make sure you're doing it well - but don't be afraid to hold your ground.
+First, make sure you’re doing it well – but don’t shy away from holding your ground.